getify/You-Dont-Know-JS/types & grammar/ch5.md

 Yeeeaaahhhh.
 That's terribly ugly.
 But it works!
 And it illustrates the point that statement completion values are a real thing that can be captured not just in our console but in our programs.

-There's a proposal for ES7 called "do expression."
+There's a proposal for EcmaScript called "do expression."
 Here's how it might work:

 ```js
 var a, b;